Skip to main content

 • expand or collapse levels of the tree

-• center the model on the selected element using the arrow
+• center the model on a selected element using the arrow icon

-If you click an element of the 3D model, the corresponding element in the navigation tree is highlighted, as shown below.
+When you click an element in the 3D model, the corresponding item in the navigation tree is highlighted.

-If the IFC element is associated with a CMDBuild card, the Cards tab is also enabled and displays the related CMDBuild card.
+• if the IFC element is associated with a CMDBuild card, the Cards tab is also enabled and shows the related CMDBuild data

 TAB Layers

-The Layers tab displays the list of item types available in the IFC model, along with the number of elements for each type.
+The Layers tab displays all item types (layers) available in the IFC model and the number of elements for each type.

 • show or hide all items

-• show or hide only the items belonging to a specific layer using the controls on each record
+• show or hide items of a specific layer using the controls in each row

-If you click an element in the model, the associated layer is highlighted.
+If you click an element in the 3D model, its corresponding layer is highlighted.

 TAB Cards